 3. Remove Password from PDF Using Chrome

-Now, press CTRL+P on keyword and Print dialog box gets opened.
+Now, press CTRL+P on the keyword, and the Print dialog box gets opened.
 Now, click on “Change” under “Destination”.

 Click “Save as PDF” under “Local Destination”.